Off-Road Traveling in Mexico

 6. Be careful that you are not invading someone’s private property without permission.
 Again, this should be obvious, but more so on the mainland, there are a lot of extensive ranches that are private property.
 Landowners don’t know who you are and what your intentions are.
 Find out and ask permission, if necessary, before trouble finds you.

 7. If you come across a situation that doesn’t seem right, turn around quickly and get out of there.
 Don’t be too curious and know when to get away from a potentially negative situation.

 8. I would travel with some beer and water on ice.
 Don’t drink until you are done riding for the day.
 Instead, keep it, along with water, for when you get stuck somewhere or need help.
 Few things will make someone happier to help you than an ice-cold beer in their hand.

 Beyond these tips is a necessary understanding.
 Above all, if someone gets seriously injured, it’s really up to you to get that person to medical facilities.
 No helicopter will be hovering overhead in 30 minutes, or ever.
 Therefore, having someone along with some basic first aid or Wilderness EMT training is very wise.

-As far as Mexico insurance goes, If you’re insuring a truck, jeep, street-legal motorcycle, understand what’s covered and what’s not.
+As far as Mexico insurance goes, If you’re insuring a truck, jeep, or street-legal motorcycle, understand what’s covered and what’s not.
 For example, if you’re off in the dunes and end up damaging your vehicle or someone else’s, you’re not covered.
 Few, if any insurers will underwrite your coverage as a result.

-I for one love off-roading, and the fun is more than rewarding.
+Off-roading is fun and more than rewarding.
 Do it safely and with a hefty dose of good sense.

 Remember, if your vehicle is traveling on the Mexican streets, you must have proper coverage.
 Mexican Insurance Store has the best Mexico insurance to protect you and your vehicle in Mexico.